renatosnt/renatosnt/README.md

  💻 Diving into the world of web development.

- 🌱 I'm on track for learning more about back-end development.
+ 🌱 I'm on track for learning more about full stack development and data science